k9m/kalah-api/README.md

 Java 11 / Spring Boot REST API that runs a gameManager of 6-stone Kalah.
 The general rules of the gameManager are explained on Wikipedia: https://en.wikipedia.org/wiki/Kalah and also below in this document.

 ---
-## Rework 2021
+## Improvements 2021
-After looking around in other projects I have concluded that the board/game logic can't be a lot much better looking, so I decided to showcase real life features instead as listed below

 #### Technical overhaul
+- Refactoring to improve readability of the application layer
-- Upgraded to latest versions of Spring Boot, Gradle, and using Java 1
+- Upgraded to latest versions of Spring Boot (2.4.5), Gradle 6, and using Java 11
-- Tests are now using JUnit5
+- upgraded to JUnit5
-- Using AssertJ for more readable tests
+- Using AssertJ in IT tests
+- Validate spec as part of the build

 #### New Features
 - Returning the next Player's name in the status